Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 #### Make packages

-As well defined on [nandland](https://www.nandland.com/vhdl/examples/example-package.html), a package in VHDL is a collection of functions, procedures, shared variables, constants, files, aliases, types, subtypes, attributes, and components.
-It can roughly be seen as a library in C. Using packages, you will able to use custom types of signal or constants in all your module as long as your include the package.
+As well defined on [nandland](https://www.nandland.com/vhdl/examples/example-package.html), a package in VHDL is a collection of functions, procedures, shared variables, constants, files, aliases, types, subtypes, attributes and components.
+It can, in some extents, roughly be seen as a library in C. Using packages will allow global signal type and constants declaration as long as you include the package in the module.
 A good example of package is also given on [nandland](https://www.nandland.com/vhdl/examples/example-package.html).

 * Package file description